yuvalmGS/gigaspaces-wiki-jekyll/xap97net/query-linq.markdown

             select p;
 {% endhighlight %}

-Another option is to test if the member is part of a collection, (a.k.a IN clause in traditional SQL).
+Another option is to test if the member is part of a collection, (aka IN clause in traditional SQL).
 For example, to query for entries whose *Name* is one of the items of a given array:
 {% highlight csharp   %}
 var query = from p in spaceProxy.Query<Person>()
             where new String[] {"Smith", "Doe"}.Contains(p.Name)